 - How to identify what you want your story to look and feel like.

 - What works--and what doesn't—in music, production and lighting.

 - Hazards around copyright and how you can ensure you use music and more that is in the public domain.

-*You must be a community foundation to get this webinar for free.
-If you do not have a Council login or you cannot access the page with the promo code, please contact Daria Teutonico.
+*You must work for, or sit on a Board of, a community foundation that is a Council member to get this webinar for free.
+If you do not have a Council login or you cannot access the page, please contact our Membership team at firstname.lastname@example.org.